Installing freezr

 Type "npm install" enter. node will install dependent packages, and then type "node server" and press enter.

-Your freezr is now accessible as localhost:3000.
+Your freezr is now accessible at localhost:3000.

 Go to Heroku and login or create an account